mui/material-ui/docs/data/joy/components/avatar/avatar.md

 ## Fallbacks

-If there is an error loading the avatar image, the component falls back to an alternative in the following order:
+If an error occurs while loading the avatar image, the component will fall back to alternatives in the following order:

-- the provided children
+1. The provided children
-- the first letter of the `alt` text
+2. The first letter of the `alt` text
-- a generic avatar icon
+3. A generic avatar icon

 {{"demo": "FallbackAvatars.js"}}